FAIRplus/the-fair-cookbook/content/recipes/infrastructure/vocabularies/technical-and-architectural-selection-criteria-of-ontology-lookup-services_matched.md

 ## General selection considerations

-Before looking into a concrete ontology (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact)  service, some general thoughts are recommended.
+Before looking into a concrete ontology (URL_TO_INSERT_TERM_5045 https://fairsharing.org/search?recordType=terminology_artefact)  service, some general thoughts are recommended.
 Two types of portal tools are available:

 - **Open data portal tool**
-**Open data portals** provide web-based interfaces designed to make it easier to find and access re-usable informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion.
+**Open data portals** provide web-based interfaces designed to make it easier to find and access re-usable informat (URL_TO_INSERT_TERM_5046 https://fairsharing.org/search?recordType=model_and_format) ion.
-Some of them also support importing and exporting ontologies (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact) , including a SP (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.s63y3p) ARQL (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.87ccfd)  endpoint and provide ontology (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact)  lookup
+Some of them also support importing and exporting ontologies (URL_TO_INSERT_TERM_5048 https://fairsharing.org/search?recordType=terminology_artefact) , including a SP (URL_TO_INSERT_RECORD_5050 https://fairsharing.org/FAIRsharing.s63y3p) ARQL (URL_TO_INSERT_RECORD_5049 https://fairsharing.org/FAIRsharing.87ccfd)  endpoint and provide ontology (URL_TO_INSERT_TERM_5047 https://fairsharing.org/search?recordType=terminology_artefact)  lookup
-service core (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.m283c)  (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.xMmOCL)  functionality.
+service core (URL_TO_INSERT_RECORD_5051 https://fairsharing.org/FAIRsharing.m283c)  (URL_TO_INSERT_RECORD_5052 https://fairsharing.org/FAIRsharing.xMmOCL)  functionality.
-An **Open Portal Tool**` is the underlying software that is used to implement the ontology (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact)  portal functionalities.
+An **Open Portal Tool**` is the underlying software that is used to implement the ontology (URL_TO_INSERT_TERM_5053 https://fairsharing.org/search?recordType=terminology_artefact)  portal functionalities.
-- **Ontology (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact)  portal tool**
+- **Ontology (URL_TO_INSERT_TERM_5054 https://fairsharing.org/search?recordType=terminology_artefact)  portal tool**
-A formal definition of an **Ontology (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact)  Portal** does not exist.
-In the context of this document, an **Ontology (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact)  Portal** is defined as an Open Data Portal that is specialized to ontologies (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact)  as data and typically provides out of the box more fine granular ontology (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact)  based functions.
+A formal definition of an **Ontology (URL_TO_INSERT_TERM_5055 https://fairsharing.org/search?recordType=terminology_artefact)  Portal** does not exist.
+In the context of this document, an **Ontology (URL_TO_INSERT_TERM_5056 https://fairsharing.org/search?recordType=terminology_artefact)  Portal** is defined as an Open Data Portal that is specialized to ontologies (URL_TO_INSERT_TERM_5057 https://fairsharing.org/search?recordType=terminology_artefact)  as data and typically provides out of the box more fine granular ontology (URL_TO_INSERT_TERM_5058 https://fairsharing.org/search?recordType=terminology_artefact)  based functions.
-An Ontology (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact)  Portal Tool is the underlying software that is used to implement the ontology (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact)  portal functionalities.
+An Ontology (URL_TO_INSERT_TERM_5059 https://fairsharing.org/search?recordType=terminology_artefact)  Portal Tool is the underlying software that is used to implement the ontology (URL_TO_INSERT_TERM_5060 https://fairsharing.org/search?recordType=terminology_artefact)  portal functionalities.

-If you have only minimum functional requirements in sharing ontologies (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact)  it might be also an option for you to use an open data portal tool.
-In this case you could extend the functionality by developing additional web pages using the SP (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.s63y3p) ARQL (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.87ccfd)  endpoint.
-Having data and metadata in one database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database) , such a solution would allow adding functionality that needs to combine ontologies (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact)  with data (e.g. by annotation).
+If you have only minimum functional requirements in sharing ontologies (URL_TO_INSERT_TERM_5061 https://fairsharing.org/search?recordType=terminology_artefact)  it might be also an option for you to use an open data portal tool.
+In this case you could extend the functionality by developing additional web pages using the SP (URL_TO_INSERT_RECORD_5064 https://fairsharing.org/FAIRsharing.s63y3p) ARQL (URL_TO_INSERT_RECORD_5063 https://fairsharing.org/FAIRsharing.87ccfd)  endpoint.
+Having data and metadata in one database (URL_TO_INSERT_TERM_5062 https://fairsharing.org/search?fairsharingRegistry=Database) , such a solution would allow adding functionality that needs to combine ontologies (URL_TO_INSERT_TERM_5065 https://fairsharing.org/search?recordType=terminology_artefact)  with data (e.g. by annotation).

-If you need **fine granular ontology (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact)  lookup service (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.Mkl9RR)  functionality**, an ontology (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact)  portal tool is recommended.
+If you need **fine granular ontology (URL_TO_INSERT_TERM_5066 https://fairsharing.org/search?recordType=terminology_artefact)  lookup service (URL_TO_INSERT_RECORD_5068 https://fairsharing.org/FAIRsharing.Mkl9RR)  functionality**, an ontology (URL_TO_INSERT_TERM_5067 https://fairsharing.org/search?recordType=terminology_artefact)  portal tool is recommended.

-An additional option would be to combine an Open data platform tool with an Ontology (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact)  portal tool in parallel.
+An additional option would be to combine an Open data platform tool with an Ontology (URL_TO_INSERT_TERM_5069 https://fairsharing.org/search?recordType=terminology_artefact)  portal tool in parallel.
-If both tools use a triplestore database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database) , this should be possible in principle.
+If both tools use a triplestore database (URL_TO_INSERT_TERM_5070 https://fairsharing.org/search?fairsharingRegistry=Database) , this should be possible in principle.
 The challenge will be that you would need additional customisation.

 ## Choosing an ontology service software

-As each organization may have its own preferences and requirements, there is no standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard)  way to select the best suitable ontology (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact)  service software.
+As each organization may have its own preferences and requirements, there is no standard (URL_TO_INSERT_TERM_5071 https://fairsharing.org/search?fairsharingRegistry=Standard)  way to select the best suitable ontology (URL_TO_INSERT_TERM_5072 https://fairsharing.org/search?recordType=terminology_artefact)  service software.
 This section presents a general selection process based on the aforementioned selection criteria and gives guidance on a set of questions that should be answered in order to filter out tools that do not fit to use case at an early stage.